 This is not theoretical.
 The EU AI Act, FDA guidance on AI in healthcare, and SEC scrutiny of AI in financial services are all moving toward requiring output verification as a baseline.
 The question is whether you implement it now or scramble to implement it after an incident.

-The Cost of Verification vs. the Cost of Errors
+The cost of verification vs. the cost of errors.

 Here is why most teams skip verification: they think it is expensive or slow.
 It is neither.

-Every response from a verified pipeline includes a trust score, source citations, and a verdict (SAFE, PARTIAL, BLOCK).
+Every response from a verified pipeline includes a support_score, source citations, and a verdict (SAFE, PARTIAL, BLOCK).
 Your application can decide what to show users and what to flag for human review.
 You are not slowing down your AI — you are adding a safety net that catches the 8% of responses that would otherwise become expensive problems.

 Read how LLMs lie in production and why the problem is structural, not fixable by prompt engineering alone.
 Or see how to automate fact-checking in your existing pipeline without rewriting your stack.